StefRuseva88/selenium-pom/README.md

 - NUnit integration for assertions and test management.
 - Automated test execution with clear reporting.

-## Selenium IDE
-This project demonstrates my skills in using Selenium IDE, a record-and-playback tool, to quickly create and execute UI tests without needing to write code manually.
-Selenium IDE allows for easy test case creation and provides a way to export these tests into different programming languages if further customization is required.

-### Key Features:
-- Creating automated tests through recording user interactions with the browser.
-- Exporting test scripts in different formats, such as C# with WebDriver code.
-- Running automated tests directly from the browser to quickly verify web functionalities.
-- Integrating with GitHub Actions for continuous testing and reporting.

 ## Getting Started
 ### Prerequisites:
 - **C#** and **.NET Core** installed on your local machine.
 - **NUnit** test framework and **ChromeDriver** for browser testing.
-- **Selenium IDE** installed as a browser extension for quick test creation.

 ## Usage
 ### Running Tests: